How to Quit Klonopin: Withdrawal Timeline, Symptoms, and Tapering

 Klonopin Detox Centers

-If you are considering beginning a Klonopin detox you should look into doing so with the help of a detox center.
+If one is considering beginning a Klonopin detox they should look into doing so with the help of a detox center.
 They provide patients with a safe and nurturing environment, with constant medical supervision to help combat difficult withdrawal symptoms.
-This approach may also help negate all the risks associated with quitting cold turkey because the medical professionals at the center will be able to set you up with a personalized tapering schedule.
-Journal of Clinical Pharmacology recommends the tapering approach as a way to largely avoid symptoms, and minimize those that do occur, making the whole experience much more bearable.
+This approach may also help negate all the risks associated with quitting cold turkey because the medical professionals at the center will be able to set up with a personalized tapering schedule.
+Journal of Clinical Pharmacology recommends the tapering approach as a way to largely avoid symptoms, and minimize a chance for them do occur, making the whole experience much more bearable.
 Patients also receive mental health support to help combat many of the psychological symptoms they may experience.

 Also, be aware that quitting Klonopin may cause the return of the symptoms the drug was taken to prevent, which can demotivate patients during their detox.
 Stay positive!

 User reviews show that some effective tapering off methods involve decreasing the drug every two weeks and switching to another medication.
 Some treatments include antidepressants and Gabapentin.
-Always consult your health professional for the right dosage and course of therapy, however.
+Always consult with a health professional for the right dosage and course of therapy, however.

 Most of all, positive mindset is crucial for when it comes to detox and health.
-Exercising, breathing techniques and a supportive environment can help you fight your addiction.
+Exercising, breathing techniques and a supportive environment can help to fight any addiction.
 Therapy or psychological help may also be of assistance.